Infinite presentations for fundamental groups of surfaces: Proof of Theorem

-\begin{proof}[Proof of Theorem~\ref{main-1} of the case where $S$ is non orientable] By Lemma~\ref{main-lem} and Proposition~\ref{2}, it follows that $\pi$ is generated by $X^\prime$.
+\begin{proof}[Proof of Theorem~\ref{main-1} of the case where $S$ is non-orientable] By Lemma~\ref{main-lem} and Proposition~\ref{2}, it follows that $\pi$ is generated by $X^\prime$.
 There is a natural map $\pi\to\pi_1(N_{g,n},\ast)$.
 The relations~(1) and (2) of $\pi$ are satisfied in $\pi_1(N_{g,n},\ast)$ clearly.
 Hence the map is a homomorphism.
 In addition, the relation $S_{x_1}^2\cdots{}S_{x_g}^2=1$ is obtained from the relation~(2) of $\pi$ for $n=0$.
-Therefore the map is the isomorphism for any $n\geq0$.
+Therefore the map is an isomorphism for any $n\geq0$.
 Thus we complete the proof. \end{proof}